dheerapat/mariadb-podman-on-centos/README.md

 # Ansible playbook for setup mariadb using podman on CentOS host

-Tested on AWS EC2 instance with CentOS Stream 9 image
+Tested on AWS LightSail instance with CentOS Stream 9 image

 ### How to run this playbook